sdemyanov/ConvNet/README.md

 ACKNOLEDGEMENTS

-- The original Matlab code and the "mnist_uint8.mat" workspace was created by Rasmus Berg Palm and can be found in his DeepLearnToolbox(https://github.com/rasmusbergpalm/DeepLearnToolbox).
+- The original Matlab code and the "mnist_uint8.mat" workspace was created by [Rasmus Berg Palm](dtu.academia.edu/RasmusBergPalm) and can be found in his [DeepLearnToolbox](https://github.com/rasmusbergpalm/DeepLearnToolbox).
 The Matlab version basically remained the same structure as there.

-- The C++ version was inspired by Yichuan Tang(http://www.cs.toronto.edu/~tang) and his solution(http://code.google.com/p/deep-learning-faces/) for the Kaggle Facial Expression Recognition Challenge.
+- The C++ version was inspired by [Yichuan Tang](http://www.cs.toronto.edu/~tang) and his [solution](http://code.google.com/p/deep-learning-faces/) for the Kaggle Facial Expression Recognition Challenge.
 The structure of C++ code was originated from there.